Elephants on green field

 • Newly opened eco-lodges that combine sustainability with comfort.

-• Improved road infrastructure and expanded domestic flight routes to make travel easier.
+• Improved road infrastructure and expanded domestic flight routes, making travel more accessible.

 Special festivals and events showcasing the region’s traditions and achievements.

-Nepal’s Terai is a global leader in wildlife conservation.
-The region’s success in protecting endangered species, restoring forests, and promoting eco-tourism makes it a standout destination for sustainable travel.
+The Nepal Terai region is a global leader in wildlife conservation.
+The region’s success in protecting endangered species, restoring forests, and promoting ecotourism makes it a standout destination for sustainable travel.

 Wildlife Milestones in 2025:

-Koshi Tappu Wildlife Reserve recorded sightings of over 500 bird species, including rare migratory birds like the Bengal florican.
+• Koshi Tappu Wildlife Reserve has recorded sightings of over 500 bird species, including rare migratory birds like the Bengal florican.

 Visitors in 2025 will have the unique opportunity to witness these conservation milestones firsthand.
 For example, guided tours in Chitwan provide insights into how buffer zones are managed to protect wildlife while supporting local livelihoods.

 2025 is a year of renewed focus on sustainable travel and climate action in the Terai.
-With initiatives like plastic-free zones, solar-powered eco-lodges, and carbon-neutral safaris, visiting the region in 2025 means contributing to the future of responsible tourism.
-Travelers can enjoy the beauty of the Terai while supporting eco-tourism programs that directly contribute to conservation and local development.
+With initiatives like plastic-free zones, solar-powered eco-lodges, and carbon-neutral safaris, traveling to the region in 2025 means supporting responsible tourism programs that directly benefit the environment and local communities.

 By 2025, the Terai region of Nepal plans to reduce single-use plastic consumption in its national parks by 50% as part of a broader initiative to combat plastic pollution and promote sustainable tourism, which aligns with the commitment made by the Hotel Association Nepal to ban single-use plastics starting on January 1, 2025.

-Anniversaries or Historic Events: 2025 might mark key anniversaries for cultural festivals, conservation programs, or government initiatives in Nepal, making it a year to celebrate the region’s heritage.
+2025 might mark key anniversaries for cultural festivals, conservation programs, or government initiatives in Nepal, making it a year to celebrate the Terai's heritage.

 Tourism Focus

-Nepal’s tourism strategy often emphasizes key years (like the “Visit Nepal 2020” campaign), so 2025 could serve as another milestone for promoting lesser-known regions like the Terai to international audiences.
+Nepal’s tourism strategy often emphasizes key years, such as the “Visit Nepal 2020” campaign, so 2025 could serve as another milestone for promoting lesser-known regions like the Terai to international audiences.

 Infrastructure Improvement